 - muscle inflammation, or myositis, which can be serious

 - new-onset diabetes, especially in people with other risk factors for diabetes

-Some reports have warned that statins can cause severe memory loss, but an investigation found inconsistent evidence of this side effect.
-Another review states that there is evidence to suggest that statins do not affect memory.
+Some reports have warned that statins can cause severe memory loss, but

 In rare cases, a person taking statins may have serious side effects, such as liver damage or an allergic reaction.
 The following side effects require immediate medical attention:

 - yellow skin or eyes

 - swelling of the face, lips, tongue, eyes, or throat

 Statins can interact with some medications.
 People who take statins will need to make their doctor aware of any medicines, vitamins, herbs, or other supplements that they take to help prevent dangerous interactions.